 The Risk Register is a key input into the risk management regime, and any material changes in the underlying risks will be modelled for potential impact upon Watford's capital requirements.
-Such changes include, but are not limited to, changes in business mix, strategy and investment policy.
-The rating of risks is considered by management on at least an annual basis and the rating for the most significant risks is presented to the Group's Risk Committee and Board of Directors.
+Such changes include, but are not limited to, changes in business mix, strategy and investment policy and investment performance.
+The rating of risks is considered by management on at least an annual basis and the rating for the most significant risks is reviewed by the Group's Risk Committee and presented to the Board of Directors.